Basic Glacier Climbing Course

 2026 Course Schedule

-The Basic Glacier Course includes Tuesday night lectures.
-Outings are every other weekend in May and June.
-The course pretty much follows this routine every year.
-We always deliberately avoid Memorial Day weekend.
+The Basic Glacier Course includes 9 evening lectures and 4 outings.
+The course follows a similar routine every year.
+We deliberately avoid Memorial Day weekend.

 |